Detection measures for visual inspection of X-ray images of passenger baggage

 01A - Beitrag in wissenschaftlicher Zeitschrift

-Researchers often use the detection measures d' and A' to analyze detection performance in X-ray image inspection task.
-We investigated whether detection measures (d', A', and da) are truly independent of response tendency.
-In a first experiment, response tendency was manipulated directly through instruction and resulted in a decrease of d' and A', whereas da with a slope parameter of 0.6 remained constant.
+In visual inspection tasks, such as airport security and medical screening, researchers often use the detection measures d' or A' to analyze detection performance independent of response ten-dency.
+However, recent studies that manipulated the frequency of targets (target prevalence) indicate that da with a slope parameter of 0.6 is more valid for such tasks than d' or A'.
+We in-vestigated the validity of detection measures (d', A', and da) using two experiments.
+In the first experiment, 31 security officers completed a simulated X-ray baggage inspection task while re-sponse tendency was manipulated directly through instruction.
+The participants knew half of the prohibited items used in the study from training, whereas the other half were novel, thereby es-tablishing two levels of task difficulty.
+The results demonstrated that for both levels, d' and A' de-creased when the criterion became more liberal, whereas da with a slope parameter of 0.6 re-mained constant.
 Eye-tracking data indicated that manipulating response tendency affected the decision component of the inspection task rather than search errors.
-Receiver operating characteristic (ROC) curves based on confidence ratings from a second experiment also supported da.
-Consistent with previous findings, our results imply that d' and A' are not always valid measures of detection performance in X-ray image inspection.
-We recommend calculating da with a slope parameter of 0.5 in addition to d' to avoid wrong conclusions if ROC curves are not available.
+In the second experiment, 124 security officers completed another simulated X-ray baggage inspection task.
+Receiver op-erating characteristic (ROC) curves based on confidence ratings provided further support for da, and the estimated slope parameter was 0.5.
+Consistent with previous findings, our results imply that d' and A' are not valid measures of detection performance in X-ray image inspection.
+We recommend always calculating da with a slope parameter of 0.5 in addition to d' to avoid poten-tially wrong conclusions if ROC curves are not available.

 Attention, Perception, & Psychophysics